ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

        SIMAP with other modelling mechanisms.

 REQ-BIDIR:
-: SIMAP must provide a mechanism to model bidirectional links when the implementation requires bidirectional links.
+: SIMAP must provide a mechanism to model bidirectional links.
 While data flows are unidirectional, the bidirectional links are also common in networking.
-Examples are Ethernet cables, bidirectional SONET rings, socket connection to the server, etc.  There is also the requirement for simplified Service layer topology, where a link is modeled as bidirectional in order to be supported by unidirectional links at the lower layer.
+Examples are Ethernet cables, bidirectional SONET rings, socket connection to the server, etc., where a link is modeled as bidirectional, which in turn might be supported as unidirectional links at the lower layer.

 REQ-MULTI-POINT:
 : SIMAP must provide a mechanism to model multipoint links.